How to Create New PDFs in C# with IronPDF

 arrow pointer

 There are multiple ways to create a PDF object.
-Let's start with the simplest method, which requires only the width and height of the PDF.
-This PdfDocument constructor will create a new blank PDF, ready for customization and use.
+Start with the simplest method, which requires only the width and height of the PDF.
+This PdfDocument constructor creates a new blank PDF, ready for customization and use.
+The dimensions are specified in points (1/72 of an inch), enabling precise sizing for various applications like labels, business cards, or custom document formats.

 :path=/static-assets/pdf/content-code-examples/how-to/create-new-pdfs.cs